all-of-us/curation/data_steward/analytics/cdr_ops/README.md

 Within an opened jupyter notebook, do the following:
 1. Select the `View -> Cell Toolbar -> Tags` menu option to activate the notebook's tag view.
 2. In a single cell, define 1 or more variables that will be your parameters.
-    1. A optional comment on a variable's line will serve as its description.
+    1. An optional comment on a variable's line will serve as its description.
     1. An optional type hint can be provided.
 3. In your parameter-containing cell, enter the term **parameters** into the textbox adjacent to the <em>Add tag</em> button.
 4. Click the <em>Add tag</em> button to mark the cell with the entered tag.